reddhidas5/Hybrid-Astar-MPC-iLQR-Navigation/README.md

 # Hybrid A* and MPC-iLQR for Robust Differential-Drive Robot Navigation

-> A complete planning and control pipeline for differential-drive robot navigation in cluttered environments — combining Hybrid A* global path planning with MPC-iLQR local trajectory tracking under actuator noise, velocity mismatch, and heading drift.
+> A complete planning and control pipeline for differential-drive robot navigation in cluttered environments, combining Hybrid A* global path planning with MPC-iLQR local trajectory tracking under actuator noise, velocity mismatch, and heading drift.

 **Course:** ECE 592 · NC State University
-**Author:** Reddhi Das (`rdas5@ncsu.edu`)

 ---

 ## Why This Project

-Classical controllers like PID react only to instantaneous error — they have no awareness of upcoming obstacles, turns, or accumulated drift.
+Classical controllers like PID react only to instantaneous error.
+They have no awareness of upcoming obstacles, turns, or accumulated drift.
 In cluttered environments with model mismatch and additive noise, this reactive approach causes corner-cutting, wall-grazing, and steady-state error that never fully resolves.

 This project builds a full navigation stack that addresses this: Hybrid A* provides a globally feasible, kinematically consistent path, and MPC-iLQR tracks it in real time — anticipating turns, softly penalizing proximity to obstacles, and replanning automatically when disturbances push the robot too far off course.